Yaphank–BNL station

-The East Yaphank station is an under-construction station along the Main Line (Greenport Branch) of the Long Island Rail Road, located in the hamlet of East Yaphank, in Suffolk County, New York, United States.
-The station, which is anticipated to have a new name, will serve the nearby Brookhaven National Laboratory and will replace the existing Yaphank station.
+Yaphank–BNL is a station along the Main Line (Greenport Branch) of the Long Island Rail Road (LIRR) located in East Yaphank, New York.
+Opened in 2026, it is the newest LIRR station and serves the nearby Brookhaven National Laboratory.

+The station replaced the former Yaphank station, which was located 3.5 mi to the west.

 History

-On January 10, 2017, Governor Andrew Cuomo, as part of his State of the State Address, announced a proposal to build a station at Brookhaven National Laboratory for $20 million.
+On January 10, 2017, Governor Andrew Cuomo, as part of his State of the State Address, announced a proposal to build a new LIRR station at Brookhaven National Laboratory for $20 million.
 The station is intended to serve the community of East Yaphank and Brookhaven National Laboratory.
 This proposal is intended to create jobs and stimulate economic growth in Suffolk County.
 As part of the April 2018 revision to the Metropolitan Transportation Authority's 2015–2019 Capital Program, the proposed station was renamed East Yaphank to better describe the station's potential location.
-The station will replace the stop at Yaphank, which is hard to find, according to local residents, and only has 30 daily riders.
+The station would replace the stop at Yaphank, which was hard to find, according to local residents, and averaged 30 daily riders.

 Before the Governor's announcement, on July 21, 2016, elected officials from Brookhaven and the East End of Long Island had requested that the LIRR move the little-used stop at Yaphank to an industrial park near Brookhaven Technology Center and the William Floyd Parkway.
 In response, LIRR officials announced that the agency had been evaluating the potential relocation of the station as part of its Network Strategy Study.
 County officials agreed on the new location, just east of the William Floyd Parkway, in 2021.